Great Sci-Fi Novels 5. Jack Williamson’s ‘Darker than You Think’

 Fig. 1: An imaginary landscape of Proxima Centauri b, made by the author with Midjourney AI.

-Proxima b may not be tidally locked if:
+Proxima b is not tidally locked if:

 • Its eccentricity is higher than 0.1 – 0.06 (that is, the orbit is much flatter than a perfect circle); in this case, the planet would probably enter a Mercury-like 3:2 resonance (three rotations around the axis for every two revolutions around the primary star);